 - Extract the downloaded zip file to a suitable location.

-- Browser to the location chosen in step 1 and open the solution file (NetworkCommsDotNet.sln).
+- Browser to the location chosen in step 1 and open the examples solution file (Examples\NetworkComms.Net Examples.sln).
 This should open in Visual Studio.
-Note: You may see an error message relating to ” Documentation.shfbproj ” as a consequence of missing necessary pre-requisites, you can safely ignore this message and click OK.
+Note: You may see notifications related to Unsupported project types for platforms such as Windows Phone, iOS etc, due to missing necessary SDKs, you can safely ignore these notifications.

 Part 2 – Run the basic example …